KPLauritzen/kaspers_slurm_tools/README.md

 # Additional stuff
 Save all commands you have ever run, and search through them with my other project: [Eternal history](https://github.com/KPLauritzen/eternalhistory)

+Check that your submissions are not misusing CPU or memory with [`sfree`](https://github.com/larsbratholm/sfree).